 Box 18 - Data can be entered in this box only if the Place of Service is 21 or 22.
 (See Box 24b / Figure 9 for information on how to edit Place of Service.)
 If the appointment is scheduled in an office using Place of Service 21 or 22, “Hospitalization Info” will appear in Billing Details (Figure 7, Orange Box)

 Box 19 - This box pulls from Billing Details, on the “EDI Billing Note” This text box is fully customizable and allows for manual entry of anything you need.
 (Figure 7, Yellow Box)

-Box 20 - Box 20 will pull data from anything entered into the “Purchased Serv Provider” field (Figure 7, Green Box), which can be edited by clicking the corresponding pencil icon.
+Box 20 - Box 20 will be updated to Yes if there is anything entered into the “Purchased Serv Provider” field (Figure 7, Green Box), which can be edited by clicking the corresponding pencil icon.